willhaslett/ruby-docker-vscode/README.md

 be added to the Docker container when its image is built.
 Modify this list to manage your extensions.

-- You can replace test.rb with a useful program.
+- You can replace test.rb with a useful program 🙂.
 With any Ruby file selected in the editor, running with or without debugging will run the currently active file.
 To instead always run a project's entrypoint Ruby file regardless of the editor state, modify the "program" key-value pair in ./vscode/launch.json with the name of your top-level Ruby file.